scds/text-analysis-2/lessons/key.md

 ```

 <img src="../assets/img/key/import-full.png" width="100%" alt="image of code imports, adding the matplotlib library at the end after the spacy import">

+{: .warning-title }
+> Not using Anaconda?
+>
+> If you are not using the Spyder IDE through the Anaconda environment, you may need to install Matplotlib before importing the package (`pip install matplotlib`).

 ### 4.5.
 Assign entity values to variables for plotting {#step5}